 We ensure pupils at St Margaret's Lee are protected while using digital technologies at the school.
 The school is committed to including digital technologies, in particular, internet use, in our curriculum.
 In so doing we recognise the inherent risks posed by this useful learning tool.
+If there are concerns about a child in this area, the designated safeguarding lead (or a deputy), will consider referring into the Cyber Choices programme.
 Full compliance with the school Safeguarding policy will mitigate these risks and help to ensure pupils are safe online.